pdrzxzz/failing-equipment/README.md

 # failing-equipment
-Find out which are the 4 failing equipments of 17.
+Find out which one is the failing equipment of 4.

 ![Data Table with 17 rows and 4 columns, all numeric](problem.png)